 We’ve been hearing requests from our customers for months about whether there was a way to expand AMP capabilities to include Web Push.
 Because of this customer feedback, OneSignal reached out to the AMP team to figure out how to include it.
 Over the past several months our Web Push team has worked closely with the AMP team, authoring both the engineering spec and implementation of AMP Web Push which they've just approved.

-Great for news publishers
+Great for News publishers & Media

 We think the addition of AMP Web Push will be especially great for news publishers, who have been early adopters of AMP and whose use cases align well with informing their users via push notifications.
 For example, the image below shows how news subscribers can add a subscription button at the end of an article, to convert casual readers into regulars.